akluth/bcrypt/README.md

 ## bcrypt

 bcrypt is a small commandline utility for creating [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hashes.
-It is built around the [bcrypt](https://crates.io/crates/bcrypt) create and written in Rust.
+It is built around the [bcrypt](https://crates.io/crates/bcrypt) crate and written in Rust.

 ### Usage